 As Mirowski and many others have noted, in combination with physics as a reference point, engineering as a shaping metaphor and inspiration for the development of economics is not new.
 It begins with classical political economy, imbues Marshall’s neoclassical transition and has extended into the modern mainstream in various ways.
 Bernanke’s response to critique of economics’ role in the global financial crisis is illuminating here:

 Some observers have suggested the need for an overhaul of economics as a discipline, arguing that much of the research in macroeconomics and finance in recent decades has been of little value or even counterproductive.
 Although economists have much to learn from this crisis, as I will discuss, I think that calls for a radical reworking of the field go too far.
 In particular, it seems to me that current critiques of economics sometimes conflate three overlapping yet separate enterprises, which, for the purposes of my remarks today, I will call economic science, economic engineering, and economic management.
 Economic science concerns itself primarily with theoretical and empirical generalizations about the behavior of individuals, institutions, markets, and national economies.
 Most academic research falls in this category.
 Economic engineering is about the design and analysis of frameworks for achieving specific economic objectives. . . .
 Economic management involves the operation of economic frameworks in real time. . . .
 The recent financial crisis was more a failure of economic engineering and economic management than of what I have called economic science.

-( 2010)
+(2010)

 Bernanke essentially provides a defence of contemporary mainstream economics that confirms some of its more problematic aspects.
 The science and engineering distinction reformulates the positive-normative divide whilst also separating out the consequences of engineering as a matter of specific failures, in effect separating out and displacing responsibility.
 At the same time, the authority of economics is confirmed, and the source of that authority is economics as science.
 But Bernanke’s concept of economic science is of one separable from values despite the fact that it is a social science.
 It is one of generalisations.
 But generalisations are of specific propositional forms that are in essence isolations of an x and y.
 This becomes a science that offers universally relevant insight based on theory and method, and so is universally applicable.
 Its point of reference is the archetype I have previously referred to.
 Importantly, when the whole is justified in this way, the capacity to engineer flows from (and so is not really distinct from) economics as a science (as described).
 It offers control, but here the engineering metaphor bleeds into management since in many instances control is to pull levers of one sort or another in a short-term world that can be mastered because the models of intervention are well understood in terms of the shape of an economy that can in turn be shaped.